ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Creating Routes and Handling Requests with Express - <a href="https://towardsdev.com/creating-routes-and-handling-requests-with-express-329ab79ed55b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Access Tokens vs Refresh Tokens in Node.js: Why Real Applications Need Both - <a href="https://medium.com/@adesh.barve20/access-tokens-vs-refresh-tokens-in-node-js-why-real-applications-need-both-8a260717df44?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr Madhukar`**
+✍️ **posted by `Webstack`**

-<blockquote>What Express.js Is
+<blockquote>Learn why production nodejs applications need both access tokens and refresh tokens, how token rotation works, and how to implement…
-Continue reading on Towards Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Access Token and Refresh Token: What I Understood as a Beginner - <a href="https://harsz06.medium.com/access-token-and-refresh-token-what-i-understood-as-a-beginner-914b74b11bb8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Design Patterns in Node.js: A Practical Guide with Real-World Backend Examples - <a href="https://medium.com/@sachinreddy9100/design-patterns-in-node-js-a-practical-guide-with-real-world-backend-examples-46f1f0d730e2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Harsh Guleria`**
+✍️ **posted by `sachin kakkeravada`**

-<blockquote>When I started learning authentication in backend development, Access Token and Refresh Token were confusing for me.
+<blockquote>Learn how Singleton, Factory, Observer, and Middleware patterns help Node.js developers write cleaner, reusable, and maintainable backend…
 Continue reading on Medium »</blockquote>

 <h3>3.
-My Second Chrome Extension: Ultimate Bookmark Manager - <a href="https://medium.com/@ultimateoutsider/my-second-chrome-extension-ultimate-bookmark-manager-031a858b2a8a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NPM Quietly Rewrote Its Trust Model.
+My Build Broke Before I Understood Why. - <a href="https://medium.com/codetodeploy/npm-quietly-rewrote-its-trust-model-my-build-broke-before-i-understood-why-091a213830e4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ultimate Outsider`**
+✍️ **posted by `Sarath S`**

-<blockquote>In my efforts to learn React and TypeScript, I developed a couple of browser extensions for Google Chrome.
-I’ve already written about the…
+<blockquote>npm v12 went generally available on July 8, 2026, according to Socket’s coverage of the release.
+Install scripts are now off by default…
-Continue reading on Medium »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>4.
-Building a MERN Stack Application from Scratch: A Practical Developer Guide - <a href="https://medium.com/@akhildas675/building-a-mern-stack-application-from-scratch-a-practical-developer-guide-1975dc264472?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Access Token vs Refresh Token: Authentication Explained Simply  - <a href="https://medium.com/@anurag2472002/access-token-vs-refresh-token-authentication-explained-simply-e8854a3a778a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AKHILDAS`**
+✍️ **posted by `Anurag`**

-<blockquote>Building a MERN stack application is easy if the goal is simply to make something work.
+<blockquote>If you are learning backend development, you have probably heard these two terms:
 Continue reading on Medium »</blockquote>

 <h3>5.
-Access Tokens and Refresh Tokens: How Modern Authentication Works - <a href="https://medium.com/@raturiprashant06/access-tokens-and-refresh-tokens-how-modern-authentication-works-4d78b81968bf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Know what are access and refresh tokens are.And how they are used in authentication. - <a href="https://medium.com/@jayeshchaudhari354/know-what-are-access-and-refresh-tokens-are-and-how-they-are-used-in-authentication-c53b23923716?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Raturiprashant`**
+✍️ **posted by `Jayeshchaudhari`**

-<blockquote>If you’ve worked with REST APIs, React, Node.js, or JWT authentication, you’ve heard the terms:
+<blockquote>1.
+Let’s first understand the problem we are trying to solve.
+Suppose you have an application:
 Continue reading on Medium »</blockquote>

 <h3>6.
-The Story Behind “Stay Logged In” & “Secure Login”: Access Token & Refresh Token - <a href="https://medium.com/@iamgauravchhajer/the-story-behind-stay-logged-in-secure-login-access-token-refresh-token-7a98694bd0d2?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Demystifying Authentication: How Access and Refresh Tokens Work Together - <a href="https://medium.com/@kafeelraza55/demystifying-authentication-how-access-and-refresh-tokens-work-together-e36f1feeacf6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Iamgauravchhajer`**
+✍️ **posted by `Kafeel Raza`**

-<blockquote>When you log into a website, you probably expect to stay logged in without entering your password again and again.
-But behind that simple…
+<blockquote>The wristband, the passport, and the secret to never annoying your users with “Please log in again”
 Continue reading on Medium »</blockquote>

 <h3>7.
-Node.js Backend Frameworks in 2026: The Honest Trade-offs - <a href="https://levelup.gitconnected.com/node-js-backend-frameworks-in-2026-the-honest-trade-offs-28112e1e5bc9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why I Chose Prisma for My Node.js and PostgreSQL Backend - <a href="https://medium.com/@niro-dev/why-i-chose-prisma-for-my-node-js-and-postgresql-backend-e8cb9e694c34?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Niroshima Pothupitiya`**

+<blockquote>While building my VoiceStation project, I reached the point where my Node.js backend needed to store and retrieve data from PostgreSQL.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Authentication Is Not About Making a System 100% Secure - <a href="https://medium.com/@aashishgupta.dev2001/authentication-is-not-about-making-a-system-100-secure-fe25d2489c29?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Seb`**
+✍️ **posted by `Aashishgupta Dev`**

-<blockquote>Express, Fastify, Hono, NestJS, and the Bun bet.
-What each one is genuinely good at, what it quietly costs you, and the question I ask…
+<blockquote>Let’s start with something important:
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
-<h3>1. .nl vs .com vs .eu: Best Domain for Dutch Business - <a href="https://medium.com/@scopehostssteam/nl-vs-com-vs-eu-best-domain-for-dutch-business-54e0a60d5477?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Tutorial Deploy Website Portfolio dengan Tencent EdgeOne Makers untuk Pemula - <a href="https://medium.com/@almaghfirareinazahra/tutorial-deploy-website-portfolio-dengan-tencent-edgeone-makers-untuk-pemula-4a9b006fedb1?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ScopeHost Steam`**
+✍️ **posted by `Reina Zahra Almaghfira`**

-<blockquote>Choosing a domain name looks simple from the outside.
-You pick a brand name, check availability, pay for registration and move on.
-But for…
+<blockquote>Membuat website tidak hanya tentang menulis kode dan memastikan tampilannya berjalan di komputer sendiri.
+Setelah website selesai dibuat…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The Two-Agent System I Use to Build SaaS Without Over engineering - <a href="https://medium.com/@dravonicx/the-two-agent-system-i-use-to-build-saas-without-over-engineering-d9fd1ac3fb99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Integrated an AI Chatbot and AI Project Analyzer Into My WordPress Website - <a href="https://mozammeldesign.medium.com/how-i-integrated-an-ai-chatbot-and-ai-project-analyzer-into-my-wordpress-website-91cd54423ad3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dravonicx`**
+✍️ **posted by `Mozammel Design`**

-<blockquote>AI is great at writing code quickly.
-The problem is that it often creates too much of it.
+<blockquote>AI is changing the way websites interact with visitors.
 Continue reading on Medium »</blockquote>

 <h3>3.
-How to Check Your Screen Resolution, DPR & Display Metrics - <a href="https://medium.com/@deadpixeltests/how-to-check-your-screen-resolution-dpr-display-metrics-bbe697637955?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Layout Breakage in Its Tracks with toHaveScreenshot(): Getting Started with Visual Regression… - <a href="https://medium.com/@katsuya.ds/stop-layout-breakage-in-its-tracks-with-tohavescreenshot-getting-started-with-visual-regression-9f80ac2d9968?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deadpixeltests`**
+✍️ **posted by `Katsuya Ds`**

-<blockquote>Understanding your display isn’t just about knowing whether you have a Full HD, HD, or 4K screen.
-Modern browsers also work with CSS…
+<blockquote>Originally published in Japanese on katsulog.tech
 Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js 16.3 Says Navigation Is Now Instant.
-I Turned On cacheComponents and Four Things Broke. - <a href="https://medium.com/@thestacknotebook/next-js-16-3-says-navigation-is-now-instant-i-turned-on-cachecomponents-and-four-things-broke-daea1103e7f8?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Productivity System with Apps in 2026 (Step-by-Step) - <a href="https://medium.com/@nichehubpro/how-to-build-a-productivity-system-with-apps-in-2026-step-by-step-8ff9108112db?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Stack Notebook`**
+✍️ **posted by `NicheHubPro | Mental Wellness`**

-<blockquote>Upgrade guides show the happy path.
-I flipped the flag on a working app and cataloged every error it threw.
+<blockquote>Building a productivity system with apps in 2026 is not about downloading the right tool.
+It is about building something your brain can…
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to vet a freelance web developer before you pay a deposit - <a href="https://medium.com/@tuliddigitalstudio/how-to-vet-a-freelance-web-developer-before-you-pay-a-deposit-c7931b4acf78?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Junior Developer Career Ladder Is Breaking.
+AI Removed the First Rung. - <a href="https://medium.com/javarevisited/the-junior-developer-career-ladder-is-breaking-ai-removed-the-first-rung-69f776d420e7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tuliddigitalstudio`**
+✍️ **posted by `ProdRescue Software Engineer`**

-<blockquote>Learning how to vet a freelance web developer matters because the quotes you get back will vary wildly, the work is hard to judge from the…
+<blockquote>Companies still want senior engineers.
+They just stopped needing as many people to do the work that used to create senior engineers.
-Continue reading on Medium »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <h3>6.
-Redis Notes - 2 - Examples of Common Application Scenarios - <a href="https://githubdaily.medium.com/redis-notes-2-examples-of-common-application-scenarios-8ad5b3d9544b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chimin`**

-<blockquote>The previous article introduced the basic data types, and this article will continue to introduce typical practical application scenarios.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Access Tokens vs Refresh Tokens The Duo Behind Every Stay Logged In - <a href="https://medium.com/@birbal252397/access-tokens-vs-refresh-tokens-the-duo-behind-every-stay-logged-in-ec3af7f3d4d2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Passed the Coding Rounds at Microsoft.
+Then One Question Exposed Why I Wasn’t Principal-Level. - <a href="https://medium.com/javarevisited/i-passed-the-coding-rounds-at-microsoft-then-one-question-exposed-why-i-wasnt-principal-level-35ac24c03015?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Birbal`**
+✍️ **posted by `MS. BACKEND`**

-<blockquote>Authentication is one of those things every modern web application eventually needs.
-Whether you’re building a dashboard, e-commerce…
+<blockquote>I thought Principal meant being a stronger Senior engineer.
+Microsoft’s interview taught me the uncomfortable difference: Senior engineers…
-Continue reading on Medium »</blockquote>
+Continue reading on Javarevisited »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>